hackclub/hackclub/workshops/discord_bot_with_rust/README.md

 ![.env file with DISCORD_TOKEN variable set to your token](https://cloud-nn0n8t195.vercel.app/0inkedscreenshot_2020-11-19_fluffyprevailingmarketing_li.jpg)

 Now, let's add the Serenity library!
+In Rust, projects manage their dependencies using `Cargo.toml`, so that's where we need to add Serenity.
 Head over to `Cargo.toml` and add this line under your `[dependencies]` section: `serenity = "0.9.1"`.
 At the time of writing, the latest version of Serenity is 0.9.1, but you can replace it with the latest version which can be found [here](https://crates.io/crates/serenity).

 We'll also need another helper library, `tokio`.
 Add `tokio = { version = "^0.2.23", features = ["macros"] }` to your `Cargo.toml` as well.
 This library just helps us out with some async stuff, but you don't need to worry too much about it for now.
 Don't use the latest version of Tokio (0.3 or later) as this will cause incompatibilities with Serenity!